Cambridge105/puppet/README.md

 - pi user's password changed to something sensible
 - Repos required are public.
 If we want to clone private repos, we'll have to set up a puppet master and hiera with eyaml support.

-Clone this repo, and run setup.sh from this folder.
+Clone this repo, and run `bash setup.sh` from this folder.
 It should download the latest puppet 3.x agent, a few required modules, and run it.

 To apply updates, run (from this directory):